soumalyamondal-iitj/dataanalytics_aws/README.md

 ## Security best practices

    ### Bucket Policies and IAM Policies
-   Least Privilege Principle: Grant the minimal level of access necessary for users to perform their tasks.
+      - Least Privilege Principle: Grant the minimal level of access necessary for users to perform their tasks.
          Bucket Policies: Use bucket policies to define access at the bucket level.
          IAM Policies: Use IAM policies to manage access at the user or group level.
-   policy:
+      - policy:

          {
            "Version": "2012-10-17",
            "Statement": [
              {
                "Sid": "AllowOnlyReadAccess",
                "Effect": "Allow",
                "Principal": "*",
                "Action": "s3:GetObject",
                "Resource": "arn:aws:s3:::s3-kinesis-etl-bucket-ade/*"
              }
            ]
          }

    ### Enable Server-Side Encryption
    - SSE-S3: Amazon S3 manages the encryption keys.
    - SSE-KMS: AWS Key Management Service (KMS) manages the encryption keys.
    - SSE-C: You manage the encryption keys.
    - Code:
      import boto3

       s3 = boto3.client('s3')
       s3.put_bucket_encryption(
           Bucket='s3-kinesis-etl-bucket-ade',
           ServerSideEncryptionConfiguration={
               'Rules': [
                   {
                       'ApplyServerSideEncryptionByDefault': {
                           'SSEAlgorithm': 'AES256'
                       }
                   }
               ]
           }
       )

 ## Cost optimization
    ### Use Appropriate Storage Classes

-   Amazon S3 offers several storage classes designed for different use cases.
+      - Amazon S3 offers several storage classes designed for different use cases.
 Choosing the right storage class for your data can significantly reduce costs.

-   S3 Standard: For frequently accessed data.
+      - S3 Standard: For frequently accessed data.
-   S3 Intelligent-Tiering: Automatically moves data between two access tiers when access patterns change, optimizing costs.
+      - S3 Intelligent-Tiering: Automatically moves data between two access tiers when access patterns change, optimizing costs.
-   S3 Standard-IA (Infrequent Access): For data that is accessed less frequently but requires rapid access when needed.
+      - S3 Standard-IA (Infrequent Access): For data that is accessed less frequently but requires rapid access when needed.
-   S3 One Zone-IA: For infrequently accessed data that does not require multiple Availability Zone resilience.
+      - S3 One Zone-IA: For infrequently accessed data that does not require multiple Availability Zone resilience.
-   S3 Glacier: For long-term archival with retrieval times ranging from minutes to hours.
+      - S3 Glacier: For long-term archival with retrieval times ranging from minutes to hours.
-   S3 Glacier Deep Archive: For the lowest-cost storage with retrieval times of 12 hours or more.
+      - S3 Glacier Deep Archive: For the lowest-cost storage with retrieval times of 12 hours or more.

-   Code:
+      - Code:
          import boto3

          s3 = boto3.client('s3')

          s3.copy_object(
              Bucket='my-bucket',
              CopySource='s3-kinesis-etl-bucket-ade/my-object',
              Key='my-object',
              StorageClass='GLACIER'
          )

       ### Implement Lifecycle Policies
       - Lifecycle policies help automate the transition of objects to cheaper storage classes and the expiration (deletion) of objects that are no longer needed.
       - Policy:
        {
         "Rules": [
           {
             "ID": "Move to Glacier and Expire",
             "Status": "Enabled",
             "Filter": {
               "Prefix": ""
             },
             "Transitions": [
               {
                 "Days": 30,
                 "StorageClass": "GLACIER"
               }
             ],
             "Expiration": {
               "Days": 365
             }
           }
         ]
       }

+## Challenges encountered
+- Acces issues for resources
+    a.
+Setting correct IAM role for resources
+    b.
+VPC and v-net setting
+- Data type mismatch issue during data loading to Redshift
+- Ensuring the platform can handle varying data sizes efficiently.
+- Structuring S3 buckets for efficient data management.
+- Implementing robust validation and cleansing processes.
+- Optimizing Redshift queries for large datasets.

 ## Lessons learned